 - Preheat oven to 350°.

 - To assemble the lasagna, coat a 13X9’ lasagna dish with butter.
-Spread a layer of béchamel sauce and one layer of bolognese sauce on the bottom.
+Spread a layer of béchamel sauce on the bottom.
 Top with a layer of lasagna noodles, followed by a layer of béchamel sauce, a layer of bolognese sauce, one layer of mozzarella cheese and one layer of grated parmesan cheese.

 - Repeat the process until you’ve used all the lasagna noodles.
 On top of the final layer of noodles should go the remaining bolognese sauce and the remaining cheese.